 Multiple Teeth Replacement Options Gladstone, MO

 I Need Multiple Teeth Replaced, What Are My Options?
-At Gladstone Family Dental Group, we can replace your missing teeth in our Gladstone, MO dental office.
+At Gladstone Family Dental And Implants, we can replace your missing teeth in our Gladstone, MO dental office.
 As a general dentist, our goal is to help you maintain excellent oral health so you do not lose your teeth.
 However, if your teeth are lost due to an accident, infection, or age, then you need to replace them right away in order to limit resorption.
 Within the first year after tooth loss, your jawbone can lose up to 25 percent of its density in that particular area.
 This can negatively impact the health of your jaw and remaining teeth, in addition to giving you a sunken and aged appearance.
 Fortunately, this is something we can help prevent in our dental office.

 Schedule a Consultation